 Bjorn Lomborg: A Chipper Environmentalist The news from environmental organizations is almost always bleak.
 The climate is out of whack.
 Insidious chemicals taint food and drink.
+Tropical forests are disappearing.
+Species are perishing en masse.
 So it is a surprise to meet someone who calls himself an environmentalist but who asserts that things are getting better, that the rate of human population growth is past its peak, that agriculture is sustainable and pollution is ebbing, that forests are not disappearing, that there is no wholesale destruction of plant and animal species and that even global warming is not as serious as commonly portrayed.
 Strange to say, the author of this happy thesis is not a steely-eyed economist at a conservative Washington think tank but a vegetarian, backpack-toting academic who was a member of Greenpeace for four years.
 Dr. But Dr. Dr. "Three months into the project, we were convinced that we were being debunked instead," Dr. Dr. Dr. To understand the world as it is, Dr.

 Watts Up With That? | The world's most viewed site on global warming and climate change Scientists respond to Gore's warnings of climate catastrophe See also:Global Warming: The Cold, Hard Facts?US being hoodwinked into draconian climate policiesThe Gods must be laughingA sample of experts' comments about the science of "An Inconvenient Truth": But surely Carter is merely part of what most people regard as a tiny cadre of "climate change skeptics" who disagree with the "vast majority of scientists" Gore cites?
 No; Carter is one of hundreds of highly qualified non-governmental, non-industry, non-lobby group climate experts who contest the hypothesis that human emissions of carbon dioxide (CO2) are causing significant global climate change.
+"Climate experts" is the operative term here.
 Even among that fraction, many focus their studies on the impacts of climate change; biologists, for example, who study everything from insects to polar bears to poison ivy.
 This is highly valuable knowledge, but doesn't make them climate change cause experts, only climate impact experts.
 So we have a smaller fraction.
 But it becomes smaller still.
 Dr.